Volksraad (Orange Free State)

-The Volksraad of the Orange Free State (Volksraad van die Oranje-Vrystaat) was the unicameral parliament of the Orange Free State.
-It was the supreme authority of Orange Free State.
+The Volksraad of the Orange Free State (Volksraad van die Oranje-Vrystaat) was the unicameral parliament of the Orange Free State, and the supreme authority of the country.

-Volksraad had 52-57 members representing major town and districts in the republic.
-The members had to be of European blood, over twenty-five years old, resident in the republic for at least one year, possessed real estate of the value of £200, and never convicted of crime.
-The districts represented by members of Volksraad were Bloemfontein, Fauresmith, Caledon River, Winburg, Harrismith, Kroonstad, Boshof, Bethulie, Philippolis and Jacobsdal.
+The Volksraad had 57 members representing major town and districts in the republic.
+The members, elected for four years, half of them retiring every second year, had to be of European blood, over twenty-five years old, resident in the republic for at least one year, possessed real estate of the value of £200, and never convicted a crime.

-The members were elected for four years, half of them retiring every second year.
 Burghers were able to vote.
+The districts represented by members of the Volksraad were Bloemfontein, Fauresmith, Caledon River, Winburg, Harrismith, Kroonstad, Boshof, Bethulie, Philippolis and Jacobsdal.

 The Volksraad met once a year in ordinary session in Bloemfontein.
-During Second Boer War, Volksraad met in Kroonstad in 1900.
+The Volksraad met in Kroonstad in 1900, during the Second Boer War.